n7koirala/Chat-app/README.md

 - "main" : server.js
 - Dependencies: socket.io and express
 - Run npm install command to set up dependencies
+- Run node server to run the server
 - Open http://localhost:3000/ in your web browser to access the chat